 I will also add that implementing an actual timer into our daily schedule has been life-changing.
 My kids actually love it and will work LONGER because of the regulation of a fair and objective kitchen timer.
 It’s quite mind boggling, actually.

 For a limited time, I’m offering this printable conveniently at the links below!

 All you have to do is click and print.
 I just have two favors to ask.

 1. Would you consider signing up for our home school email list below?
 It’s a great way to never miss a freebie I’m offering, and I have a couple cycle 2 resources to share soon!

-2. Would kindly pin the image you see at the top of this post?
-There's a convenient red Pinterest button in the top left to use.
+2. Would you kindly pin the image you see at the top of this post?
+There’s a convenient red Pinterest button in the top left to use.
 We want to help as many home schooling friends as possible, and Pinterest spreads the word.
 Thank you!

 If you have any questions, just leave a comment, and we will respond as soon as possible.
 Now here are your freebies!
 Enjoy.